yauh/txp-yoko-theme/yoko/README.txt

 <ul>
 <li>You need to import the Textpack for your site's language (find it in assets)</li>
 <li>Google Adsense is used since v1.06 of the theme.
 Use theme variables to switch it off or paste your own Adsense code into the yoko_widget_adsense form</li>
 <li>Article Images have a thumbnail format and should be 140x140px.
-Bigger pictures will be scaled down.</li>
+Bigger pictures will be scaled down on the client side.</li>
 <li>You need to set up Bio Config (Extensions tab) to have two fields: author_bio (text area) and author_image (Image)</li>
 <li>You can override author_bio (the info text for the article author) by placing content in a custom field named <em>author_bio</em></li>
 <li>You need to assign an article to the about section</li>
-<li>Make sure that in the prefs you set that comments are not automatically appended</li>
+<li>Make sure that you set in the prefs that comments are not automatically appended to an article</li>
 </ul>
 <hr />